vniclos/Blazor-MySql-MariaDB-.Net-5/README.md

 For future we can do some improve like

-- We could be modifiy user politicy in statup.cs file for do that , you can edit startup.cs and add  to fuction public void ConfigureServices(IServiceCollection services)

-Some like this code
+- We could be modifiy user politicy in statup.cs file for do that , you can edit startup.cs and add insside the fuction  **public void ConfigureServices(IServiceCollection services)**  Some like this code, you can change it for ajust to your preferences.
 ```c#

  services.Configure<IdentityOptions>(options =>